Everything you need to know about using push notifications to boost app engagement.

 A mobile push notification is an app engagement solution that delivers a notification to the home screen of an app user.
 This notification is delivered based on specific targeting criteria.

 Targeting criteria has developed significantly since the origins of push notifications.
-Apps can now adopt a mobile app push notification strategy that provides high ROI and significantly improves app engagement.
+Using customer retention tools apps can now adopt a mobile app push notification strategy that provides high ROI and significantly improves app engagement.”

 A push notification strategy forms a crucial part of improving app engagement.
 It’s an effective way to boost engagement when applied correctly.